akharrou/QuickDocs/In-The-Makings/LLDB.md

 	> *<small>[Note:*
 	>
 	> 	- "Breakpoints carry two orthognal sets of information: one specifies where to set the breakpoint, and the other how to react when the breakpoint is hit.
-The latter set of information (e.g. commands, conditions, hit-count, auto-continue…) we call breakpoint options."
+The latter set of information (e.g. commands, conditions, hit-count, auto-continue…) we call breakpoint options." <br>
 	>
 	> *- end note]</small>*